Email Us

 Dry saunas are preferred by people who want a more intense heat experience and who have respiratory problems, as dry air can help open up airways.
 Meanwhile, people who prefer a milder heat and more moisture tend to prefer wet saunas.
 While using wet sauna stove, wet saunas also have the added benefit of helping to hydrate the skin and clear sinuses.

 Overall, both dry and wet saunas are popular for their relaxation and health benefits, but the choice between dry and wet sauna often comes down to personal preference.
+As one of the professional steam room equipment suppliers, please feel free to contact us.

 Quick Links